Father Ronald Tully

 - Sacred Heart Church (Dover, NJ)

-Summary of Abuse Allegations against Father Ronald J. Tully:
+Summary of Abuse Allegations against Father Ronald Tully:

-Father Ronald J. Tully was ordained for the Augustinian Order.
-In the 1960s, he taught in Washington, DC.
-In 1970, he left the Order and became became a Diocese of Paterson priest.
+Fr.
+Ronald Tully was ordained for the Augustinian Order.
+In the 1960s, he taught in Washington, D.C.
+In 1970, he left the Order and became a Diocese of Paterson priest.

-According to media reports, in April 1979, Father Ronald J. Tully was charged with first-degree sexual abuse and two counts of child endangerment in Riverhead, NY after two boys, ages 14 and 15 alleged Father Tully sexually abused them when they were teenagers while attending Pope Pius XII High School.
-They said Father Tully took them to his summer home on Long Island and got them drunk.
-He fondled one boy, and pulled down the pants of the other boy and molested him.
-They said they locked themselves in a bedroom, and jumped out a window while Father Tully banged on the door.
-The boys, then ran to a nearby house and the police were called.
+According to media reports, in April 1979, Tully was charged with first-degree sexual abuse and two counts of child endangerment in Riverhead, NY.
+This occurred after two boys, ages 14 and 15 alleged Tully sexually abused them when they were teenagers while attending Pope Pius XII High School in Passaic, New Jersey.
+They said Tully took them to his summer home on Long Island and got them drunk.
+He fondled one boy, and pulled down the pants of the other boy, and molested him.
+They said they locked themselves in a bedroom and jumped out a window while Tully banged on the door.
+The boys then ran to a nearby house and the police were called.

 In 1980, the charges were dismissed.
-According to court papers, Bishop Rodimer told the families of the alleged victims that if they did not pursue charges, Father Tully would be punished and not allowed access to children.
-A nun, then principal of the school was accused of threatening family members to keep them quiet.
+According to court papers, Bp.
+Rodimer told the families of the alleged victims that if they did not pursue charges, Tully would be punished and not allowed access to children.
+A nun who was the principal of the school at the time was accused of threatening family members to keep them quiet.

-In January 2007, a third claim was settled by the Diocese of Paterson with a Boston area man who said he was sexually assaulted by Father Tully in 1984.
-The man was 14 at the time and said the abuse occurred over a period of six months, with Father Tully fondling him occasionally before sexually assaulting him in the Sacred Heart rectory.
+In January 2007, a third claim was settled by the Diocese of Paterson with a Boston area man who said he was sexually assaulted by Tully in 1984.
+The man was 14 years old at the time and said the abuse occurred over a period of six months, with Tully fondling him occasionally before sexually assaulting him in the Sacred Heart rectory.

 In 2011, more allegations of sexual abuse were reported to the Archdiocese of Washington DC.
 Father Tully was laicized in January 2016.

-In February 2019, Father Tully’s name appeared publicly on the Archdiocese of Paterson’s list of clergy credibly accused of sex abuse of minors.
+In February 2019, Tully’s name appeared publicly on the Diocese of Paterson’s list of clergy credibly accused of sex abuse of minors.